 An alternative way to speed up training is to use the --minibatch-fraction=frac option, which will cause Segway to use a fraction frac or more of genomic positions, chosen randomly at each training iteration.
+The --exclude-coords=file and --include-coords=file options still apply when using minibatch.
+The fraction will only apply to the resulting chosen coordinates.
 For example, using --minibatch-fraction=0.01 will use a different random one percent of the genome for each training round.
 This will allow training to have access to the whole genome for training while maintaining fast iterations.
 Using this option will select on the basis of windows, so the fraction of the genome chosen will be closer to the specified fraction if the windows are small (but the chosen fraction will always be at least as large as specified).
 Therefore, it is best to combine -minibatch-fraction with -split-sequences.
 The likelihood-based training stopping criterion is no longer valid with minibatch training, so training will always run to -max-train-rounds (100, by default) if -minibatch-fraction is set.